- How to Ace Teacher Interviews

 14.What are your hobbies and interests?

 How to answer: This is a personal question.
 You don’t have to make anything up.
 Share what your hobbies are.
-But make sure to be prepared and don’t blabber what you think might add weight to the resume.
+But make sure to be prepared and don’t go on about things that you think might add weight to the resume.

 15.How would another teacher describe you?